grantcooksey/uga-activityrecognition/README.md

  `period-search.ipynb` is more of an experimental environment while `comparing_periods.ipynb` demonstrates some of the more successful methods of searching for a shaplet length.

+## Shaplet Generation

+ The shaplet euclidean distance generator script is called 'shaplet_generator.py' and requires 'shaplet_util.py' in the same file.
+Numpy, pandas, and [peakutils](http://pythonhosted.org/PeakUtils/) need to be installed.
+I have set it to run on user 144's walking data but you can change that if you want.
+Just verify that that it gets the correct length and you are getting the correct side.
+My 'play_shaplet_gen' notebook should make this easy to check.
+The path for the data file is set for the same directory but this can be changed in the first line in the main method.